davidakennedy/davidakennedy.com/_src/pages/reading.md

 The list:

-1. _The Paper Menagerie and Other Stories_ by Ken Liu
+1. &hearts; _The Paper Menagerie and Other Stories_ by Ken Liu
 2. _Pastoral Song: A Farmer's Journey_ by James Rebanks
 3. _Butterick's Practical Typography_ by Matthew Butterick
 4. _Ikigai: The Japanese Secret to a Long and Happy Life_ by Francesc Miralles and Hector Garcia Puigcerver